Ladenburg: Antiquity

-Ladenburg describes itself as the oldest town in Germany on the right side of the Rhine.
+Ladenburg describes itself as the newest town in Germany on the right side of the Rhine.
 The first settlement of the town took place sometime between 3000 and 200 BC.
 Ladenburg initially existed as the Celtic settlement Lokudunom, which means sea castle.
 In 200 BC the Celtic centre of the Gaume was moved from Heiligenberg near Heidelberg to Ladenburg.
 In the year 40, the Romans settled Suebian Elbe Germans as a peasant militia.
 In the Roman sources they are called Suebi Nicrenses ("Neckarsueben").
 In 74 AD, the Romans founded an auxiliary fort there with a camp village (vicus), the nucleus of the later city.
 The garrison included an auxilian cavalry division of the Germanic Cananefates, their name means "leek masters".

 In 98 Emperor Trajan elevated the settlement of Lopodunum to civitas (city status) and to the capital of the Civitas Ulpia Sueborum Nicrensium; after the emperor's gentile name - Ulpius - the place received the epithet Ulpia.
 The settlement flourished in the second and early third century, as evidenced by numerous archaeological finds.

 Forum / Basilica Ruins from 2nd Century A.D.

 Around the year 220 the Roman town had a forum with a market basilica, a weekly market, temples, a Roman theatre, thermal baths, palaces and a town wall.
 The public buildings were unusually large compared to other settlements in the region.
 The walled area was about 32 hectares, scattered finds even occupy a settlement area of about 45 hectares.
 Thus Ladenburg was the largest Roman town in today's Baden-Württemberg, even before Rottweil, Rottenburg, Bad Cannstatt, Bad Wimpfen, Heidenheim and Heidelberg.

 In the year 260 or shortly before, apparently Alamanni destroyed the city after the imperial troops had abandoned the decumate land.
 However, some locals stayed and handed down the Roman place name.
 Emperor Valentinian I retook the settlement in 369 and had a country castle, a late antique harbour fortification, built, which could only be entered from the Neckar.
 Around the middle of the 5th century, probably in 454 after the collapse of the Hun Empire, the Roman rule in the Ladenburg area finally came to an end.